The operational Uniform

 Then it turned out that a great wish had been expressed among the other staff to also be allowed to wear the operational uniform.
 Soon after the provision to the operational units, the police force decided that the other personnel would also wear this uniform.
 Facility support staff are wearing a gray variant.

 As mentioned above, a uniform has been developed that has very broad support from staff.
 Only the polo shirt deserves much improvement.
 The yellow stripes on the shirt are printed on it.
-As a result, the fabric does not ventilate where the tracks are located.
-In addition, the imprint does not stretch with the fabric, causing cracks in the imprint.
+As a result, the fabric does not ventilate where the stripes are located.
+The imprint does not stretch with the fabric, causing cracks in the imprint.
 This results in poor-looking shirts.